How to celebrate Day of the Dead. Hint: It’s all about the joy of living.

 Enjoy all of the events sponsored by Denver’s Latino and Cultural Arts Center and their partners:

-Denver’s Latino and Cultural Arts Center hosts several events in celebration of Day of the Dead.
+Denver’s Latino and Cultural Arts Center is hosting several events to celebrate the Day of the Dead.
 Learn about the events and sign up.

 A woman with a colorful veil and parasol celebrates Day of the Dead.